top of page

 Palos Verdes - The Bay Foundation

-SeaTrees is working with The Bay Foundation to restore kelp off the Palos Verdes Peninsula.
-This is one the largest and most successful kelp restoration projects globally, and the techniques employed are being replicated around the world.
+SeaTrees worked with The Bay Foundation to restore kelp off the Palos Verdes Peninsula.
+This was one the largest and most successful kelp restoration projects globally, and the techniques employed are being replicated around the world.

 sculpture>